mayank1612/namaste-react/README.md

 - lazy, suspense
 - don't use lazy load inside component, always lazy load on top

+# Lecture : Jo dikhta h vo bikta h

+- Tailwind css : Override default behaviour of HTML tags like <h1>, <a>
+  - Easy to debug, less bundle size, less code, intutive using extention
+  - Not much readable, if many attributes are used

 # Extras

 - useEffect cleanup function does not only run when our component wants to unmount, it also runs right before the execution of the next scheduled effect.